 You should get travel insurance

 You should get travel insurance before you travel overseas.
 Read the travel insurance conditions and talk to your travel insurer if you are unsure about whether their policy covers COVID-19-related travel disruption.

 You may need to enter managed isolation

-If you're about to return to New Zealand from Australia and the COVID-19 situation changes, you may need to enter managed isolation or self-isolation when you arrive in New Zealand.
+If you're about to return to New Zealand from Australia and the COVID-19 situation changes, you may need to enter managed isolation when you arrive in New Zealand.
 If this happens, you will need to pay for your stay there.
 Applications to waive payments will be considered on a case-by-case basis.
 If you need to travel to New Zealand urgently, you can apply for an emergency allocation.

 If you're a temporary visa holder from Australia

 If you're a temporary visa holder from Australia, you should ensure you have enough time on your visa to cover an extended stay in New Zealand if required.
 You need to ensure you can meet the entry criteria for Australia on your return.